 cntlm -H -d YOUR_DOMAIN -u YOUR_USERNAME

-NTLM authentication is a challenge-response protocol that works in three steps:
+NTLM is a challenge-response protocol with three steps:

-1. Type 1 (Negotiate) - Client sends initial request to proxy
+1. Type 1 (Negotiate) - client sends the initial request to the proxy.

-3. Type 3 (Authenticate) - Client responds with encrypted credentials based on challenge
+3. Type 3 (Authenticate) - client responds with credentials derived from the challenge.

 ### NTLMv1 vs NTLMv2